Roman Polanski: Matan Uziel libel case

-In November 2022, Roman Polanksi filed a cybersquatting dispute with World Intellectual Property Organization against the domain name imetpolanski.com.
+In November 2022, Polanski filed a cybersquatting dispute with World Intellectual Property Organization against the domain name imetpolanski.com.
 Polanski asked World Intellectual Property Organization to rule that the site was cybersquatting.
-However, the three-person panel ruled that Polanski didn't show the domain was registered and used in bad faith, nor did he show that the registrant, Matan Uziel, lacked rights or legitimate interests in the domain name.
+However, the three-person panel ruled that Polanski did not show the domain was registered and used in bad faith, nor did he show that the registrant, Matan Uziel, lacked rights or legitimate interests in the domain name.